-Members of the American Geophysical Union (which has many members in planetary and space science), can apply for the AGU's congressional science fellowship, which is part of the AAAS fellowship program.
-The program is aimed at early-to-mid level scientists with doctorates, but there are no specific requirements on educational or career level.
-Deadline is Feb 1 each year.
+- AGU Congressional Science Fellowship: Members of the American Geophysical Union (which has many members in planetary and space science) can apply for the AGU's congressional science fellowship.
+The program is aimed at early to mid-level scientists with doctorates, but there are no specific requirements on educational or career level.
+Deadline is 1 February each year.

-Members of the American Physical Society may apply for the APS fellowship, and it is possible to apply for the AIP and APS congressional fellowships with a single application.
-Ph.D. is in general required, but can be waived in certain circumstances.
-Deadline is the same as the AIP, Jan 15.
+- APS Congressional Fellowship: Members of the American Physical Society may apply for the APS fellowship, and it is possible to apply for the AIP and APS congressional fellowships with a single application.
+In general, a PhD is required, but can be waived in certain circumstances.
+Deadline is 15 January.

 - Jefferson Science Fellowships: Program for tenured faculty from US institutions who are US citizens.
 Fellows spend one year on assignment at the Department of State or USAID as science advisors on foreign policy issues.
 The application period opens in August and closes at the end of October.